 Please note: These pages are still under construction.

 Prayed on Mondays, Saturdays, Sundays in Advent and Christmas The Joyful Mysteries recall the early years of Jesus’ life, from the Annunciation to the Finding in the Temple.
 They tend to be marked with a sense of great joy- Gabriel joyfully brings the message to Mary, John the Baptist leaps in his mother’s womb, the … Continue reading The Joyful Mysteries

 Prayed on Thursdays and Sundays in Ordinary Time after Theophany until Lent The Luminous Mysteries, introduced by Pope St. John Paul II in 2002, recall the major events of Jesus’ public ministry and especially focus on the theme of light.
 Light shines from the heavens at Jesus’ baptism, the apostles begin to understand who Jesus … Continue reading The Luminous Mysteries

-Prayed on Tuesdays, Fridays and Sundays during Lent These mysteries recall the Lord’s Passion and Death and decidedly marked by a tone of Sorrow- sorrow for what was done to Jesus, and sorrow for our sins.
-In them, Jesus prays earnestly to Father to surrender his will to go forward with the Crucifixion, he is … Continue reading The Sorrowful Mysteries
+Prayed on Tuesdays, Fridays and Sundays during Lent These mysteries recall the Lord’s Passion and Death and are decidedly marked by a tone of Sorrow- sorrow for what was done to Jesus, and sorrow for our sins.
+In them, Jesus prays earnestly to the Father to surrender his will and undergo the Crucifixion, where he … Continue reading The Sorrowful Mysteries

 Prayed on Wednesdays, Sundays during Easter, and Sundays in Ordinary Time after Easter until Advent These mysteries recall the major events from the Resurrection of Jesus to the Coronation of the Blessed Virgin Mary.
 They are marked with a tone of present and coming glory: Jesus rises after three days in the Tomb, Jesus ascends to … Continue reading The Glorious Mysteries